 Nuggets vs. Timberwolves Injury Report Today - April 25

-The Denver Nuggets (53-29) have one player on the injury report in their NBA playoffs opening round game 5 with the Minnesota Timberwolves (42-40) at Ball Arena on Tuesday, April 25 at 9:00 PM ET.
+The Denver Nuggets (53-29) have one player on the injury report for their NBA playoffs opening round game 5 against the Minnesota Timberwolves (42-40) at Ball Arena on Tuesday, April 25 at 9:00 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!

-The Timberwolves will look for another victory over the Nuggets following a 114-108 OT win in their matchup on Sunday.
-Anthony Edwards' team-high 34 points led the Timberwolves to the win.
-Nikola Jokic had 43 points for the Nuggets.
+On Sunday when these teams last met, the Timberwolves took down the Nuggets 114-108 in OT.
+Anthony Edwards led the Timberwolves to the victory with a team-leading 34 points.
+Nikola Jokic notched 43 points in the Nuggets' loss.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.